inspiritilda/2420_linux_assigment_1/README.md

 * Two commands that create an environment variable and configure the nginx server.

 ## Deploying the droplet
-Now that everything is set up, you can deploy your Arch Linux droplet using doctl and the cloud-init configuration file.
+Now that everything is configured, you're ready to deploy your Arch Linux droplet using `doctl` and the `cloud-init` configuration file.
 ### Droplet Creation Command:
+To create the droplets, run the following command:
 ``` bash
 doctl compute droplet create --image ubuntu-22-04-x64 --size s-1vcpu-1gb --region nyc1 --ssh-keys git-user --user-data-file <path-to-your-cloud-init-file> --wait first-droplet second-droplet
 ```
-* `doctl compute droplet create`: the command `doctl` requires to create droplets.
+Here is a breakdown of the command:
-* `--image ubuntu-22-04-x64`: The OS image used to create the Droplet.
-In this case the Droplets uses the Ubuntu 22.04 operating system.
+* `--image ubuntu-22-04-x64`: This option specifies the operating system image for the droplets, which in this case is Ubuntu 22.04.
-* `--size s-1vcpu-1gb`: The number of processors and the amount of RAM each Droplet has.
-In this case, each Droplet has one processor and 1 GB of RAM.
+* `--size s-1vcpu-1gb`: This specifies the resources for each droplet.
+Here, each droplet is allocated one virtual CPU and 1 GB of RAM.
-* `--region nyc1`: The region to create the Droplets in.
-In this example, doctl deploys the Droplets into the NYC1 datacenter region.
+* `--region nyc1`: This option defines the region for deploying the droplets.
+In this example, the droplets will be created in the NYC1 datacenter.
-* `--ssh-keys`: The SSH keys to import into the Droplet from your DigitalOcean account.
-You can retrieve a list of available keys by running doctl compute ssh-key list.
+* `--ssh-keys`: This parameter allows you to import SSH keys into the droplet from your DigitalOcean account.
+You can list available keys using the command `doctl compute ssh-key list`.
-* `--user-data-file <path-to-your-cloud-init-file`: Specifies the path to your cloud-config.yaml file.
-For example, /Users/example-user/cloud-config.yaml.
+* `--user-data-file <path-to-your-cloud-init-file`: This specifies the path to your `cloud-config.yaml file`.
+For instance, it could look something like `/Users/example-user/cloud-config.yaml`.
-* `--wait`: Tells doctl to wait for the Droplets to finish deployment before accepting new commands.
+* `--wait`: This tells `doctl` to wait until the droplets are fully deployed before accepting any new commands.
-* `first-droplet second-droplet`: The names of the Droplets being deployed.
-You can deploy as many Droplets as you like by providing a name for each Droplet at the end of the command.
+* `first-droplet second-droplet`: These are the names of the droplets being created.
+You can name as many droplets as you want by adding more names at the end of the command.

-Once you enter the command, the terminal prompt remains blank until the Droplets have finished deploying.
-This may take a few minutes.
-A successful deploy returns output that looks like this:
+After executing the command, the terminal will not display a prompt until the droplets finish deploying, which may take a few minutes.
+Once the deployment is successful, the output will resemble the following:
 ```bash
 ID           Name              Public IPv4       Private IPv4    Public IPv6    Memory    VCPUs    Disk    Region    Image               VPC UUID                                Status    Tags    Features                            Volumes
 311143987    second-droplet    203.0.113.199    203.0.113.4                     1024      1        25      nyc1      Ubuntu 22.04 x64    cfcbcc95-365a-4705-a18d-54abde1fc7b4    active            droplet_agent,private_networking